DoctorDysentery/To-the-MoonPack-/README.md

 # To-the-MoonPack-
 Welcome!
-The following packs are dated and represent the official files to be installed for Indust Craft.

-Please utilitize *both* the Modpack branch *and* the Config one.
-Thank you!
+The following are current modpacks, added by date.